mashby2022/Kubernetes-troubleshooting-Oreilly/labs/Kubectl lab/OOMKilled/OOMKilled.md

 OOMKilled, commonly known as **Exit Code 137**, is a type of error that originated in Linux.
 The **OOM** (Out of Memory) Manager is a tool on Linux systems that keeps track of memory usage by processes.
 When the system is about to run out of memory, the **OOM Killer** intervenes and begins killing processes to free up memory and avoid a crash.
 Its purpose is to free up as much RAM as possible while killing as few processes as feasible.

-Kubernetes allows pods to restrict the amount of resources its containers can use on the host computer.
-A pod can set a memory limit (the maximum amount of memory the container is allowed to use) and a memory request (the minimum amount of memory the container should consume).
+Kubernetes allows pods to restrict the amount of resources their containers can use on the host computer.
+A pod can set a memory limit (the maximum amount of memory the container can use) and a memory request (the minimum amount of memory the container should consume).
 If a container exceeds its memory limit, it is terminated with an **OOMKilled** status.
 Moreover, if the total memory usage across all containers or pods on a node exceeds a certain threshold, one or more pods may be terminated.

 ## Types of OOMKilled Errors